gaaldvd/gaaldvd/README.md

 ## Contact

-You can reach me through e-mail (gaaldavid[at]tuta.io) if you have any questions about my repositories or if you'd like to collaborate on something.
+You can reach me through [e-mail](mailto:gaaldavid[at]tuta.io?subject=[GitHub]%20general%20question) if you have any questions about my repositories or if you'd like to collaborate on something.

 Find me @ [stackoverflow](https://stackoverflow.com/users/19555447/gaaldavid), [replit](https://replit.com/@gaaldvd)